 - Bring water for your horses to drink as well as sponging down after riding.

-- Medical arm bands are highly recommend for safety.
+- Medical arm bands are highly recommended for safety.

 - Portable toilets are located in the trailer parking area.

 - No dogs allowed on the cross country course